 If you’re active on social media, then more than likely you’ve seen ads for the Vuori Kore Short.
-The Vuori Kore Short is always popping up on various platforms and is marketed as an “all-in-one” style training short for a variety of sports and workout needs, so I was curious, is it really?
+The Vuori Kore Short is always popping up on various platforms and is marketed as an “all-in-one” style training short for a variety of sports and workout needs, so I was curious, is it?

-Thus far, I’ve enjoyed training in my Vuori Kore Shorts, but I wouldn’t call them a “short for every sport” (per Vuori’s website).
 As a whole, the Vuori Kore Short performs well in more casual settings and it’s comfortable for daily wear.
-However, this short is not my go-to for barbell training and CrossFit and I’ll explain why below.
+However, this short is not always my go-to for barbell training and CrossFit and I’ll explain why below.

-- Vuori Kore Short Pros
+Vuori Kore Short Summary

 Vuori Kore Short Pros